 In response to COVID-19-related challenges, services have introduced a range of measures to ensure continuity of care, including the use of telemedicine approaches.
 However, it is still too early to comment on the effectiveness of these methods.

 Harm reduction services, such as needle and syringe programmes, drug consumption rooms, testing for drug-related infectious diseases and providing take-home naloxone, can also play an important role in engaging people with the available services and preventing opioid-related harms, including overdose.
+These approaches are discussed in more detail in Drug-related infectious diseases: health and social responses.

 Overview of the evidence on … treating opioid dependence